tobiaskortus/covid19-search/processing/README.md

 ### Model Creation

 In order to minimize the runtime of the document and inverted index construction the data is processed in parrallel.
 Therefore the CORD-19 files are divided into chunks with a default size of 128 using the `create_chunks` function and are processed in a parrallel manner using pythons `multiprocessing` library on the `process_chunk` function.
+For each parallel `process_chunk` task a new database connection to both the MongoDB and the Redis database is established.
+After that each filepath, document id tuple given by a data chunk is further processed in order to update the document ind inverted index.
+Therefore the document is loaded using the `DataLoader` implementation.
+Using this abstract document representation the document title is loaded.
+In order to filter out invalid and unneccesary documents the title is further analysed both on empty and non-english (`is_english` in `literature.y`) titles.
+In order to determine the language of the title the [pycld2](https://github.com/aboSamoor/pycld2)  python implementation of the Compact Langauge Detect 2 model is used.
+If one of these criteria is met the current document is discarded.

+After that the document index is updated based on the document title, the involved authors and institutions and the abstract.
+For those the preprocessing steps are applied as described in the previous sections.
+As a final step the inverted index is updated using the `update_inverted_index` function using the processed word stems for each document section (title, abstract, body).

 ```python
 """